GoodnewsPerfect/HNGx-task1/README.md

-# HNGx-task1
+# HNGx-Backend_task1
-A PHP API endpoint to return HNG specified user details with GET parameters.
+A PHP API endpoint to return specified user details with GET parameters.